michuW93/microsoft_azure_fundamentals/az-204/microsoft_azure-AZ-204-implement_azure_security-.md

 On the left is Ad-hoc shared access signature while on the right is Service SAS with Stored Access Policy.
 So all these stuff like srt, se, spr etc. are now packed into `mypolicy`

 # Authenticate using Azure Active Directory
-The Microsoft Identity Platform  is and authentication service, open-source libraries, and applicaiton menagement tools.
+The Microsoft Identity Platform  is and authentication service, open-source libraries, and application menagement tools.

 Identity platform conist of: <br/>
 Authentication Service - Azure Active Directory (allows single sign on), <br/>